 I caught up with John Buffalo, Structures Lead for the University of Washington Hyperloop team to see how the competition went and how they improved on their design from last year.
 “Last year’s design was really heavy.
 The goal this year was to build a lighter composite, mainly of C channels.”

-John and his team first stared out using SkyCiv Beam to analyse the beams; looking at the stresses of the section under applied loads.
-Using this, in conjunction with SkyCiv Section Builder, they entered in the material properties of the carbon fibre material to get the stresses and deflection results of the beams.
+John and his team first started out using SkyCiv Beam to analyze the beams; looking at the stresses of the section under applied loads.
+Using this, in conjunction with SkyCiv Section Builder, they entered the material properties of the carbon fiber material to get the stresses and deflection results of the beams.

-“Once we nailed down the geometry of our C channel, we looked at ways to maximise the stiffness for a minimum weight.”
-Scripting up a program in Matlab, the team were able to optimize the cross section and cross reference the results back in SkyCiv.
+“Once we nailed down the geometry of our C channel, we looked at ways to maximize the stiffness for a minimum weight.”
+Scripting up a program in Matlab, the team was able to optimize the cross-section and cross-reference the results back in SkyCiv.

-Further stress analysis was then run, using ANSYS to finalise their design with a factor of safety of two.
+Further stress analysis was then run, using ANSYS to finalize their design with a factor of safety of two.